Expand description

 Call

-with the appropriate byte offset calculations, as a vector ofSubAccess
+Writer::fill_access_chainon the expression referring to the value.
+This populatesWriter::temp_access_chainwith the appropriate byte offset calculations, as a vector ofSubAccessvalues. -

 Call

-to emit an HLSL expression for a given slice ofSubAccess
+Writer::write_storage_addressto emit an HLSL expression for a given slice ofSubAccessvalues.

 Naga IR expressions can operate on composite values of any type, but